-(1) RSU and PSU awards are eligible to accrue dividends as Dividend Equivalent Units ("DEUs"), which vest on the same schedule as the underlying grant.
-"2021 LTIP NQ" refers to premium priced stock options.

-(2) The grant date fair value of the RSU awards is determined by multiplying the original number of RSUs granted by the closing price of the Company's Common Stock on the grant date.
+- (1) RSU and PSU awards are eligible to accrue dividends as Dividend Equivalent Units ("DEUs"), which vest on the same schedule as the underlying grant. - (2) The grant date fair value of the RSU awards is determined by multiplying the original number of RSUs granted by the closing price of the Company's Common Stock on the grant date.
 The Company did not issue fractional RSUs to account for the number between the grant date fair value and the amount approved by the Compensation Committee.
 No discounts have been applied to reflect the delayed vesting of these awards.
-The PSU fair value is determined by using a 20 day trading average leading up to the grant date to determine a target number of awards granted, multiplied by the fair value as determined under ASC Topic 718.
-The premium option fair value is determined by the fair value on the grant date as determined under ASC Topic 718 using a Monte Carlo simulation (a strike price at a 15 percent premium, a 10 year term, an expected volatility of 34.97 percent, a risk-free rate of 1.19 percent, and a dividend yield of 0.78 percent).

-(3) For Mr. Witter, Mr. McGarry, Ms. Palmer, Mr. Kennedy, and Ms. Vieira, the "Target" and "Maximum" amounts set forth in this row in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column constitute each NEO's target bonus and maximum bonus, respectively, potentially payable in cash under the 2021 AIP amounts were awarded in cash on February 25, 2022, and the actual amounts awarded are reported in the "Non-Equity Incentive Plan Compensation" column of the 2021 Summary Compensation Table.
+The PSU fair value is determined by using a 20 day trading average leading up to the grant date to determine a target number of awards granted, multiplied by the fair value as determined under ASC Topic 718. - (3) For Mr. Witter, Mr. McGarry, Ms. Palmer, Mr. Kennedy, and Ms. Vieira, the "Target" and "Maximum" amounts set forth in this row in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column constitute each NEO's target bonus and maximum bonus, respectively, potentially payable in cash under the 2022 AIP.
+2022 AIP amounts were awarded in cash on February 28, 2023, and the actual amounts awarded are reported in the "Non-Equity Incentive Plan Compensation" column of the 2022 Summary Compensation Table.